Application for all programmes has closed for the September 2021 start.

 We advise you to send the documents as a tracked delivery.
 The documents will first be received by the central post room, and will be delivered to the admisisions office within 2-3 days.
 Once the documents have arrived and they have been processed, you will be notified.

-RSM will save your documents until September 2020.
+RSM will save your documents for one year (until September 2022).
 It is your responsibility to pick up these documents from the admissions office, if you want them back.
 The admissions office makes scanned copies of all documents for our digital archive and shreds all paper copies that have not been picked up on time.